gavajc/LibFprint/README.md

 Simple select your scanner device and select what driver do you want to install (WinUSB or LibUSBK).
 LibUSBK has some advantages over WINUSB.

-When you want to share your app in Windows systems, you have to share too, all DLL dependencies.
+When you want to share your app in Windows systems, you have to share too all DLL dependencies.
 You can use the script depends.bat in tools folder for do that.
 Only set the correctly paths according to MSYS2-MinGW64 installation.
 Or extract the list of manually.